BOINC/boinc/CONTRIBUTING.md

   * The BOINC Contributor call occurs every other week and is announced on the [BOINC Development email list](https://groups.google.com/a/ssl.berkeley.edu/forum/#!forum/boinc_dev)

 ### Promote Volunteer Computing
 Want to help promote volunteer computing and work on ways to attract new users?
-Join the #communications channel on [Slack](https://join.slack.com/t/boincworkspace/shared_invite/enQtNzA3MTQ4NDA0Njc4LTM4NTEyZTY1MWEwZjAyNTVmOTg3NDA2NjVjZDQzMWQ3NmFjYTc4MTNkNTEyNjRkOTQ4MWU5Nzk3NzRhNTg0NDI)
+Join the #general channel on [Discord](https://discord.gg/wPRafUq)

 ### Help Translate
 See: https://boinc.berkeley.edu/trac/wiki/TranslateIntro